qwaneu/qwaneu.github.io/_drafts/what-is-a-heuristic.md

 ---
 layout: post
-title: What is a heuristic
+title: What is a heuristic?
 tags:
   - test driven development
   - feedback